garethtdavies/keen-io-laravel/README.md

 Keen::addEvent('purchases', $event);
 ```

-As this package is a wrapper, you should refer to the [Keen PHP client](https://github.com/keenlabs/KeenClient-PHP) for
+You should refer to the [Keen PHP client](https://github.com/keenlabs/KeenClient-PHP) for full details about all
- full details about all available methods.
+available methods.

 ## Setup